SmileiPIC/Smilei/doc/Sphinx/collisions.rst

   Final charge state of various plasmas at various temperatures.

 The model does not account for detailed ionization potentials.
-It provides a rough approximation, and is particularly questionable for at low temperatures or high-Z.
+It provides a rough approximation, and is particularly questionable for low temperatures or high Z.
 We observe that Smilei's approach for impact ionization provides decent estimates of the ionization state.
 Detailed comparison to atomic codes has not been done yet.